Skip to main content

 Chevrolet

-Changes coming in 2023
+Changes made to requirements in 2023

-Electrified vehicles of all sorts, which includes hybrids, plug-in hybrids, and fully electric cars, must have a battery capacity of at least 7 kWh to be eligible for the federal tax credit.
+Electrified vehicles of all sorts, which include hybrids, plug-in hybrids, and fully electric cars, must have a battery capacity of at least 7 kWh to be eligible for the federal tax credit.
 While a 7-kWh battery pack sounds small, this will allow some PHEVs to qualify for the tax credit.

 Ford F-150 Lightning at Ford's Rouge Electric Vehicle Center in a factory with bright lights in the back.